California Trolley and Railroad Corporation: Proposed museum

 In 1992, the CTRC received approval from the Santa Clara County Board of Supervisors to build the San Jose Steam Railroad Museum at the Santa Clara County Fairgrounds.
 The museum would be contained inside the former six-stall Lenzen Roundhouse and turntable which was built in 1899, damaged in the 1989 Loma Prieta earthquake and donated to the museum by Southern Pacific in 1994.
-Two locomotives were to be featured at the museum: Southern Pacific 2479, which was donated to the county in 1958 and was be restored for operation and Southern Pacific 1215 which was to be restored for static display.
+Two locomotives were to be featured at the museum: Southern Pacific 2479, which was donated to the county in 1958 and was to be restored for operation and Southern Pacific 1215 which was to be restored for static display.

 In 2002, the Board of Supervisors rescinded their support for the museum at the fairgrounds.
 The CTRC would spend the next two decades attempting to find and purchase a suitable site for the proposed museum, including attempting to gather funds to buy land near the trolley barn at History Park.
 Southern Pacific 1215 was placed on display in History Park, but the larger museum never materialized.

 On July 4, 2021, the CTRC reached an agreement to move the Lenzen Roundhouse, turntable, and Southern Pacific 2479 to the Niles Canyon Railway in nearby Alameda County.